-$$PV = \frac{1}{\rho} \boldsymbol{\eta} \cdot \boldsymbol{\nabla} \boldsymbol{\theta}, \tag{1}$$ with air density ρ , the absolute vorticity vector η , and potential temperature θ .
-It is materially conserved under adiabatic conditions, such that only diabatic processes, e.g., latent heating and turbulence, can modify it (Ertel, 1942; Hoskins et al.,
+$$PV = \frac{1}{\rho} \boldsymbol{\eta} \cdot \boldsymbol{\nabla} \boldsymbol{\theta}, \tag{1}$$

-- 40 1985).
-PV can be inverted, given balance conditions, to recover the whole atmospheric state (e.g., Davis, 1992).
-Thereby, a positive PV anomaly induces a cyclonic circulation and thus makes PV an adequate variable to study cyclone dynamics.
-The origin of the diabatically produced PV is often attributed to convection.
-Using lightning observations, it was recently shown that in about one third of intense Mediterranean cyclones the lower-tropospheric PV originates from deep convection located close to the cyclone center and the associated latent heating by condensation (Galanaki et al., 2016; Flaounas et al., 2018). - 45 However, a systematic assessment of the processes that produce PV in Mediterranean cyclones, also by other processes, such as turbulence, is currently missing.
-The recent study by Attinger et al. (2021) showed that, in North Atlantic cyclones, also turbulent and radiative processes can contribute to the PV production in the center and along the fronts of the cyclone.
-In fact, they presented a case study of a cyclone in which the lower-tropospheric PV anomaly within the cyclone center could be almost entirely attributed to frictional forces. - 50 In some case studies of Mediterranean cyclones near the Alps, turbulence, particularly in the boundary layer, was found to produce the lower-tropospheric PV (Flaounas et al., 2021).
-This PV originates from positive PV filaments, so-called PV banners (Aebischer and Schär, 1998; Rotunno et al., 1999; Epifanio and Durran, 2002; Schär et al., 2003; Flamant et al., 2004), horizontally extending from the mountains to the Mediterranean sea.
-Indeed it has been shown by many studies that the complex topography surrounding the Mediterranean can lead to, e.g., Alpine lee cyclogenesis (Buzzi and Tibaldi, 1978; Buzzi - et al., 2020).
-The lee side of the mountains is a favorable region for cyclogenesis, but it is unknown how many Mediterranean cyclones are directly affected by PV banners formed along the Alps or other mountain ranges (Flaounas et al., 2022), and how much the PV formed along the orography and then advected to the cyclone center contributes to the PV budget in the mature stage of the cyclones.
+In some case studies of Mediterranean cyclones near the Alps, turbulence, particularly in the boundary layer, was found to produce the lower-tropospheric PV (Flaounas et al., 2021).
+This PV originates from positive PV filaments, socalled PV banners (Aebischer and Schär, 1998; Rotunno et al., 1999; Epifanio and Durran, 2002; Schär et al., 2003; Flamant et al., 2004), horizontally extending from the mountains to the Mediterranean Sea.
+Indeed it has been shown by many studies that the complex topography surrounding the Mediterranean can lead to, for example, Alpine lee cyclogenesis (Buzzi and Tibaldi, 1978; Buzzi et al., 2020).
+The lee side of the mountains is a favorable region for cyclogenesis, but it is unknown how many Mediterranean cyclones are directly affected by PV banners formed along the Alps or other mountain ranges (Flaounas et al., 2022), and how much the PV, formed along the orography and then advected to the cyclone center, contributes to the PV budget in the mature stage of the cyclones.

-To analyze the origin of PV production in the lower troposphere during the mature stage of Mediterranean cyclones (i.e. when

-- 60 their center reaches its minimum SLP), this study introduces a new method that identifies whether low-tropospheric PV is produced "within" or "outside" the cyclone, hereafter referred to as "cyclonic" and "environmental" PV, respectively.
+To analyze the origin of PV production in the lower troposphere during the mature stage of Mediterranean cyclones (i.e., when their center reaches its minimum sea level pressure - SLP), this study introduces a new method that identifies whether low-tropospheric PV is produced "within" or "outside" the cyclone, hereafter referred to as "cyclonic" and "environmental" PV, respectively.
 With this approach we quantify the relative contribution of processes in the environment and within the cyclone.
-More specifically, our objectives are to identify: - 1.
-Where and when, relative to the cyclone center and the mature stage of the cyclone, is the PV in the lower-tropospheric - 65 - PV anomaly produced and what is the contribution of environmental PV production, particularly by topography? - 2.
-Which diabatic processes predominantly produce PV within the cyclone and which in the environment and what is their relative contribution to the PV in the lower troposphere at the mature stage of the cyclone?
+More specifically, our objectives are to identify the following.

+- 1. Where and when, relative to the cyclone center and the mature stage of the cyclone, is the PV in the lower-tropospheric PV anomaly produced and what is the contribution of environmental PV production, particularly by topography? - 2.
+Which diabatic processes predominantly produce PV within the cyclone and which in the environment, and what is their relative contribution to the PV in the lower troposphere at the mature stage of the cyclone?

-The study is structured as follows: In Sect.
-2 we provide an overview of the data and algorithms used, before introducing the concept of cyclonic and environmental PV in Sect.
-3. The results for a large cyclone sample in ERA5 reanalyses are presented
+The study is structured as follows: in Sect.
+2 we provide an overview of the data and algorithms used before introducing the concept of cyclonic and environmental PV in Sect.
+3. The results for a large cyclone sample in ERA5 reanalyses are presented in Sects.

-70 in Sect.
 4 and 5.
 Finally, Sect.
 6 provides results from a smaller set of cyclones in monthly IFS simulations, for which we quantify the PV modification by different diabatic processes.
 In the last section we summarize and discuss our results and give an outlook for future studies.